 Eubacterium spp. are a diverse group of anaerobic bacteria found in the human gut, classified within the Firmicutes phylum.
 Many species within this genus play a beneficial role in maintaining gut health by producing short-chain fatty acids (SCFAs), particularly butyrate.
 These compounds help nourish colon cells, support immune function, and reduce inflammation.
 Some species may also be involved in bile acid metabolism and vitamin synthesis.
 An imbalance in Eubacterium populations may be associated with dysbiosis or chronic gastrointestinal conditions.

-Faecalibacterium prausnitzii is a key beneficial bacterium in the human gut, known for its anti-inflammatory properties.
-It plays a crucial role in maintaining gut health, contributing to a balanced gut microbiome and supporting the intestinal barrier....
+Faecalibacterium prausnitzii (F. prausnitzii) is an important beneficial bacterium in the human gut, recognized for its anti-inflammatory properties.
+It plays a crucial role in maintaining gut health by supporting a balanced microbiome and reinforcing the intestinal barrier.

 Firmicutes is one of the major bacterial phyla in the human gut microbiome, comprising many species involved in extracting energy from food.
 These bacteria efficiently break down complex carbohydrates and produce short-chain fatty acids, which can support gut and metabolic health.
 However, a disproportionately high ratio of Firmicutes to Bacteroidetes has been linked in some studies to obesity and metabolic disturbances.
 Therefore, the balance of Firmicutes is an important marker for assessing microbial diversity and potential metabolic tendencies.
 Individual health effects depend on overall composition and host factors.